 In the end, it’s just one person’s opinion on something.
 Yes, he is a doctor, but you have to remember that most medical doctors don’t actually have any formal nutrition education.
 So he’s just a regular person, spreading nutrition myths that are not entirely true.
 There is far more scientific evidence highlighting the health benefits of eating whole grains, as I mentioned above.

 What I would like to find more information on, is how exactly they breed wheat and process it.
 It’s always best to consume foods in their most natural forms.
 However, agricultural methods are becoming more efficient to produce a higher yield of crops by cross-breeding wheat plants.
 If done properly, this is not necessarily a bad thing.
 Watch this video for more information on how it’s done.

-All that being said, do choose your breads wisely.
-The best types of whole wheat bread are 100% stone ground whole wheat bread or whole wheat breads made from sprouted grains.
-The reason being that these breads are less processed, and don’t spike blood sugar levels as high as other varieties might.
-It’s also important to eat breads that have at least 3 g of fibre per slice.
+All that being said, do choose your bread wisely.
+The best types of whole wheat bread are 100% stone-ground whole wheat bread or whole wheat bread made from sprouted grains.
+The reason is that these bread are less processed, and don’t spike blood sugar levels as high as other varieties might.
+It’s also important to eat bread that has at least 3 g of fiber per slice.
 Also remember that eating a variety of different foods is best, including different types of grains.
-Try quinoa, brown rice, wild rice oats, barley, and whole grain pastas or couscous to name a few.
+Try quinoa, brown rice, wild rice oats, barley, and whole-grain pasta or couscous to name a few.